vikash-bhardwaj/grunt-jshint-extended/README.md

 Running 'validatealljs' task by `grunt validatealljs` command will validate all the JS files with rules mentioned in '.jshintrc' file.
 This will validate all the JS files configured in JSHINT task option with variable '<b>jsFilesToBeValidated</b>'.

 ## Release History
+ * 2015-05-10   v0.0.3   Updated Package.json.
+ * 2015-05-10   v0.0.2   Fixed issues where plug-in was not able to load the dependencies and custom tasks.
  * 2015-05-09   v0.0.1   Published the Plug-in with first version.